 Community is important!
-Connect with your new JDRF chapter at jdrf.org to take advantage of Young Leadership Council networking opportunities.
-Participate in TypeOneNation Summit education events and learn about JDRF's Young Adult Conference and College Internship Program.
-Request to be paired with an Outreach Volunteer who can help you get to know the local T1D community.
-Check out the TypeOneNation forum at jdrf.org - it's a vibrant online community with opportunities to engage with others on questions you may have.
-The College Diabetes Network (CDN) is another great resource for you.
-To see if your college has a local chapter of College Diabetes Network (CDN), visit collegediabetesnetwork.org.
-You'll also find CDN has terrific "Off to Work with Diabetes" and "Off to College with Diabetes" guides as well as a separate version for your parents/caregivers.
+Connect with your new JDRF chapter at jdrf.org to take advantage of the numerous networking opportunities.
+The Diabetes Link is another great resource for you.
+To see if your college has a local chapter of The Diabetes Link, visit thediabeteslink.org.
+You'll also find they have a terrific "Off to Work with Diabetes" and "Off to College with Diabetes" guides as well as a separate version for your parents/caregivers.